ehrpg/qstar/docs/character/index.md

 > Speed measures the character's reflexes and eye-hand coordination.

-Speed adds a bonus to ranged weaopn attacks, is used for stealth and lets you act in a [Crisis](/#crisis) sooner.
+Speed adds a bonus to ranged weapon attacks, is used for stealth and lets you act in a [Crisis](/#crisis) sooner.

 </div>